Dagger Quickstart

 - init-kafka - This container creates the kafka topic

-from which the dagger will pull the Kafka messages. - Stencil - It compiles the proto file and creates a proto descriptor.
+dagger-test-topic-v1from which the dagger will pull the Kafka messages. - Stencil - It compiles the proto file and creates a proto descriptor.
 Also it sets up an http server serving the proto descriptors required by dagger to parse the Kafka messages.

 - kafka-producer - It runs a script to generate the random kafka messages and sends one message to the kafka topic every second.